aziz/knockdown/README.md

 1. If you have Package Control installed, simply search for `Knockdown` to install.
 2. Clone source code to Sublime Text packages folder.

+> **Note:** after installing this package, open a markdow file and switch the language
+> to `Markdown (Github Flavored)` from the list of supported languages in your status
+> bar at the bottom right corner of your editor.

 #### Syntax Highlighting support
 * Coffeescript
 * Javascript and Json